It's our 40th anniversary as a registered charity!

 Recognising achievements

-We use AQA’s Unit Award Scheme to recognise people’s achievements across our life skills projects and in our accommodation services.
+We use AQA’s Unit Award Scheme to recognise people’s achievements across our life skills projects and in our accommodation services, helping learners gain confidence, develop abilities, and build a record of success that supports their personal growth and future opportunities.

 How it works